sabrinapenaa/ToDoApp/README.md

 ## Video Walkthrough

-Here's a walkthrough of implemented user stories:
+Here's a walkthrough of implemented user stories: <br>
 Gif can be found at: https://imgur.com/a/KIX4bxR if GitHub does not display it!
 <img src="https://i.imgur.com/a/KIX4bxR.gif"  title="Video Walkthrough" width='200' >